LCAI-TIHU/SW/README.md

 ```

 2. build compiler and runtime with dockefile
-We provide two versions of dockerfile, you can choose by yourself, which will have a positive effect on your build efficiency
+We provide two versions of dockerfile, which you can choose by yourself, which will positively affect your build efficiency.
 ```bash
 $ git clone https://github.com/LCAI-TIHU/SW.git
 $ cd SW/docker && sudo docker build -t tihu_software:v1 -f TIHU.Dockerfile .